Free Consultation

 Texas Misdemeanor Defense Attorney

-Defense Attorney Serving All of Texas with 20+ Years’ Experience
+Experienced Defense Attorney Serving All of Texas

 A criminal offense is divided into one of two main categories: a felony or a misdemeanor.
 A misdemeanor offense is generally considered less serious than a felony offense, but both should be taken very seriously.
 Even a misdemeanor charge, such as drunk driving or shoplifting, can result in expensive fines, jail time and a criminal record that can make it difficult to get a job, be admitted to a university, or even rent a home.